benchaa/Ghost-Framework/README.md

 * update

-The terms are all self-explainatory, Make sure you have the latest version of the ghost framework running bu using the update command.
+The terms are all self-explanatory, Make sure you have the latest version of the ghost framework running bu using the update command.

 Now we use the delivery mechanism, and we can use many mechanisms like, USBs, wireless, android debug bridge, and also we can use it as an email payload, so when the victim clicks on the link,